 Why a Home Buyer Should Request a Loan Contingency

-Canceling Without Forfeiting Any Money
+Canceling Without Forfeiting Earnest Money

-The types of purchase contract used in the U.S. vary from one state to another, but most of them allow for a loan contingency period during which the buyer must obtain the financing necessary to complete the home purchase or notify the seller they have been unable to do so.
+The types of purchase contracts used in the U.S. can vary from one state to another, but most allow for a loan contingency period during which the buyer must obtain the financing necessary to complete the home purchase.
+The buyer must notify with seller within this time period if they haven't been unable to do so.

-Active vs. Passive
+Active vs. Passive Contingencies

 Requesting an Extension